goldmont/ROMInstaller/README.md

         <!--

-          Each item has its own value.
+          Each item has its own value:
           "Item 1" has value 1.
           "Item 2" has value 2.
           "Item 3" has value 3.